Marriott Bonvoy Boundless™ Credit Card (Formerly Chase Marriott Rewards Premier Plus Credit Card) Review

 - [5/24 Rule] If you have 5 or more new accounts opened in the past 24 months, Chase will not approve your application on this card, no matter how high your credit score is.
 The number of new accounts includes all credit card accounts, not only Chase accounts.
 See this post for details about how to possibly bypass this rule.

-- This product is available to you if you do not have the old Chase Marriott credit card or this card and have not received a new cardmember bonus for the old Chase Marriott credit card or this card in the past 24 months.
+- This product is available to you if you do not have the old Chase Marriott credit card, Chase Marriott Bonvoy Bold, or the current Marriott Bonvoy Boundless (this card) and have not received a new cardmember bonus for the old Chase Marriott credit card, Chase Marriott Bonvoy Bold, or this card in the past 24 months.
 Note that what matters here is the time you got the sign-up bonus, not the time you open the account or close the account.

-- [New] The bonus is not available to you if you:
+- The bonus is not available if you:

-- are a current cardmember, or were a previous cardmember within the last 30 days, of the Starwood Preferred Guest credit card;
+- are a current cardmember, or were a previous cardmember within the last 30 days, of AmEx Marriott Bonvoy (Formerly AmEx SPG);

-- or are a current or previous cardmember of either the Starwood Preferred Guest Business or the Starwood Preferred Guest Luxury credit card, and received a new cardmember bonus or upgrade bonus in the last 24 months.
+- or are a current or previous cardmember of either AmEx Marriott Bonvoy Business (Formerly AmEx SPG Business) or AmEx Marriott Bonvoy Brilliant (Formerly AmEx SPG Luxury), and received a new cardmember bonus or upgrade bonus in the last 24 months.

 - Don’t apply for more than 2 Chase credit cards within 30 days, it’s highly likely that you will get rejected.